 Pennsylvania State House District 176

-Claudette is the President of Council for the borough of Mt Pocono.
+Claudette is Mount Pocono’s Borough Council President.
 She is the first woman of color to be elected to this position.
-She is also the Chair of the Monroe County Democratic Committee and the first African American to hold the chair of any political party in the County’s history.
-She also serves as a police commissioner for the Pocono Regional Police and once again is the first African American to hold a seat as a Commissioner.
+She is also the Chair of the Monroe County Democratic Committee; according to a local newspaper, she is the first African-American to hold the chair of any political party in the county’s history.
+Claudette also serves as a Police Commissioner for the Pocono Regional Police, where she is also the first African-American to hold a seat as a Commissioner.

-A longtime resident of Mount Pocono, Claudette serves as an active community member.
-She is involved in many aspects of the community such as the African American Network, National Council of Negro Women, the Veteran of Foreign Wars, the League of Women Voters, the Disabled American Veterans, and a member of the PA State Veteran Causes, to name a few.
+A longtime resident of Mount Pocono, Claudette is an active community member.
+She is involved in many aspects of the community, such as the African-American Network, National Council of Negro Women, Veterans of Foreign Wars, the League of Women Voters, Disabled American Veterans, and as a member of the PA State Veteran Causes, among others.

 Her latest projects include helping individuals in her community gain permanent resident status and citizenship through US Citizenship and Immigration Service (USCIS) and the Homeland Security Department.
 Claudette also recently presented the Mount Pocono Borough Council with a resolution to adopt the Pennsylvania State Association of Boroughs Junior Council Person Program.
 The program seeks to educate and involve the youth of the borough in their local government, and to reach out to possible future members of the council, benefiting the youth and all borough residents.

 Claudette has earned numerous civilian and military awards.
 The Mount Pocono Citizen Award was presented to her upon her return from Iraq.